Project title: Developing A Double-Duty Food-Based Policy Bundle to Assure Healthier Diets in Ghana (Healthier Diets 4 Healthy Lives Project)

-The Healthier Diets for Healthy Lives (HD4HL) Project is pleased to invite suitably qualified individuals to apply for a Dissertation Support Award for the 2022-2023 academic year.
-The award will be tenable at the University of Ghana.
+The Healthier Diets for Healthy Lives (HD4HL) Project is seeking highly qualified individuals to apply for the position of Project Manager.
+The details applicable to the position are provided below.

 By 2030, non-communicable diseases are predicted to become the leading cause of death in Africa amidst prevailing challenges of infectious diseases, undernutrition, and micronutrient deficiencies.
 Unhealthy food environments hinder progress in overcoming this double burden of malnutrition.
 There is increasing evidence for and recognition of the effectiveness of a set of policies that change consumer food environments and enable more nutritious diets.
 Food systems and public health experts, including the World Health Organisation, refer to them as “Best Buys” for their cost-effectiveness and feasibility for combating the double burden of malnutrition in low- and middle-income countries.
 Together, these policies aim to inform and empower; guide and influence; incentivize or discourage consumer action within their food environments.
 These are achieved through bold, and truthful information for all consumers; healthier food availability in public institutions and markets and adjustment of the relative price of foods to equitably promote health and economic value.
 Globally, an increasing number of countries are implementing these policies, although few from Africa have done so to date.